ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 In this section, you will use scheduled scaling for VPC to schedule actions that automatically add or remove instance group capacity, based on daily, intermittent, or seasonal demand.
 You can create multiple scheduled actions that scale capacity monthly, weekly, daily, hourly, or even every set number of minutes.

 1. To create a one-time scheduled action, set the `step3_is_scheduled` variable to **true**, **Save** the setting and **Apply** the plan.
-2. Check the status of your scheduled action under the `scheduled actions` tab of the instance group.
+2. Check the status of your scheduled action under the **scheduled actions** tab of the instance group.
 When the status of the action is changed to `completed`, the instance group size will be set to a minimum of `2` and a maximum of `10` instances.
-You should see `2` instances under the Membership tab of the instance group.
+You should see `2` instances under the **Memberships** tab of the instance group.
 3. Click on **Generate load** a couple of times to generate more traffic to see the instances scale to a maximum of `10`.

 ## Set up a dedicated host and provision a VSI with encrypted data volume